Linaro/website/_pages/community_projects.md

             text: |
                 Membership of a particular Community Project is separate from Linaro membership and Linaro membership is not required.
 The project is controlled by the project board while Linaro provides legal and financial hosting and support.

-                Any company is eligible to join a community project, for more information, please click on the relevant project.
+                Any company is eligible to join a community project.
+For more information, please click on the relevant project.
 ---